NandarLMA/Social-Distancing-Detector/README.md

 # Social-Distancing-Detector
    Social Distancing Detection using Deep Learning

-Abstract:
+Background:
-  This is one of the tasks from the Sparks Foundation's virtual function IOT and computer vision intern.
+  One of the tasks for Computer Vision Intership from the Sparks Foundation.

 Algorithm:
   1) Detect people from the frame using YOLO v3
   2) Compute Pairwise Distances Between Centroids of detected objects
   3) Check distance matrix whether they follow social distancing rule or not
-  4) Change bounding box color according to violation
+  4) Change bounding box color if it violates the rule
   5) Write output video file

 Links: